QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     diff(A::AbstractMatrix; dims::Integer)

-Hence, we can call this function for anything of type ``AbstractVector``
+Hence, we can call this function for anything of type ``AbstractVector``.

-Finally, we can make a high performance specialization for any ``AbstractVector`` and ``AbstractRange``
+Finally, we can make a high performance specialization for any ``AbstractVector`` and ``AbstractRange``.

 .. code-block:: julia

     slopes(f_x::AbstractVector, x::AbstractRange) = diff(f_x) / step(x)

-We can use auto-differentiation to compare the results
+We can use auto-differentiation to compare the results.

 .. code-block:: julia